 Share and securities transactions

-All companies are obliged to notify HMRC of a wide range of share and securities transactions each year by 6 July.
+All companies need to notify HMRC of a wide range of share and securities transactions each year by 6 July.

 This includes debentures, loan stock and shares held by an employer (or a person connected to them).

 Anyone that has not taken the required steps to adhere to this deadline should do so now.
-This will help ensure that late penalties are not incurred.
+(To help ensure that late penalties are not incurred).

 Common events that you should notify HMRC of include: